 Qualifying Surviving Spouse

 Qualifying surviving spouse is a filing-status concept for certain taxpayers after a spouse’s death.
-In plain language, it is one of the household-based filing statuses that exists outside the more common single, head-of-household, and married-filing categories.
+In plain language, it is one of the narrower household-based filing statuses and usually comes up when a taxpayer might otherwise assume the answer must be Single Filing Status or Head of Household.

 Why It Matters